OffchainLabs/stylus-hello-world/README.md

 # Hello Stylus

-Project starter template for writing Arbitrum Stylus programs in Rust.
+Project starter template for writing Arbitrum Stylus programs in Rust using the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs).
 It includes a Rust implementation of a basic counter Ethereum smart contract:

 ```js
 // SPDX-License-Identifier: UNLICENSED